asharma991/movie-browser/README.md

 ## Design Decisions

 Tailwind CSS has been used in order to maintain customization.
 A very simple but crispy theme has been used in order to have good user insteractions.

+## Additional Information

+Debounce used here is custom and the infinite scroll with page change is custom made.

+## Scope for improvement

+- Custom components can be added for inputs and buttons.
+- Both Dark/Light themes should be there.
+- A detailed page should be added for each movie.